Aszarsha/HashCodePizza/README.md

-# HashCodePizza
+# Maximum Independent Set of Rectangles solver
-MIP solver (using CPLEX) for the pizza subdivision problem Google's Hash Code 2015 Test Round
+MIP solver (using CPLEX) for the Maximum Independent Set of Rectangles problem